tvpeter/automart/README.md

 #### Heroku hosted url

-[Here](https://tvpautomart.herokuapp.com/api/v1) is the api host on heroku
+[Here](https://tvpautomart.herokuapp.com/api/v1) is the api hosted on heroku

-_Thanks for checking, you feedback is appreciated_
+_Thanks for checking, your feedback is appreciated_